OnlineShopDatenbanken/OnlineShop/README.md

 ```
 pipenv shell
 ```
+4. You are now running your commands inside the virtual environment.
-4. Go to the directory where the manage.py file ist stored
+   Go to the directory where the manage.py file ist stored
 ```
 cd src
 ```